JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/loops.md

 (i, j) = (3, 3)
 ```

 Even though the output is the same, this syntax is not equivalent to the previous one.
 The main difference is when using the `break` keyword.
-If we use it for the first syntax, it breaks only the inner loop while if we use it in the second syntax, it breaks both loops.
+If we use the traditional syntax and the `break` keyword inside the inner loop, it breaks only the inner loop.
+On the other hand, if we use the shorter syntax, the `break` keyword breaks both loops.

 ```jldoctest
 julia> for i in 1:3